Krillian111/tiny-chat/README.md

 - delay persistence layer implementation as long as possible (+) allows for collecting all the requirements before assessing what's the best fit

+### Frontend (Browser/React)

+- Try to work without state library for simplicity
+  - Use class to keep websocket-related state
+  - subscribe root component to changes and persist them via `useState`
+  - drill down states to child components
+  - obviously ineffecient as a lot of unnecessary rerenders are triggered; could be improved by memoization of different components

 ## Requirements

 - Users can generate room with unique, generated room_id